Table of Contents

 Pickups

-Equipped with PRS-designed 85/15 “S” humbuckers, it delivers a wide spectrum of sounds, from sweet and clear to powerful and dynamic.
+Equipped with PRS-designed 85/15 “S” humbuckers, it delivers a broad spectrum of sounds, from sweet and straightforward to powerful and dynamic.

 Playability

 The comfortable wide-fat set maple neck and 24 frets on a rosewood or ebony fingerboard offer easy playability.
-The tremolo bridge is also there to top it off.
+The tremolo bridge completes the package.

 Versatility

-With a 3-way pickup selector and dual volume and tone controls, the SE Standard 24 allows for a broad range of tonal options, ideal for various musical genres.
+With a 3-way pickup selector and dual volume and tone controls, the SE Standard 24 offers a wide range of tonal options, ideal for various musical genres.

 Finishes